Eshan01/nft-preview-card/README.md

 ### What I learned

-While working through this project.
-I learned a few things such as, how to position a div in the middle of the screen, how to use pseudo-classe in web development.
+Working on this project helped me to learn a few things like positioning a div in the middle of the screen, using pseudo-classes in web development.
 Also, come to know about markdown language.

 ### Continued development

+- Positioning of elements
 - Media Queries
 - Pseudo Classes